MarkPearlCoZa/Blog_General/_posts/2019-07-19-Evolving-interviewing-graduate-software-developers.md

 Pro's included:
 * It's quick.
 You can get interviewing a large group of people out in a very short period of time
-* It has deversity built in.
-Becuase you have a group of people interviewing you naturally come out with a mix of people and personalities in selected candidates
+* It has diversity built in.
+Because you have a group of people interviewing you naturally come out with a mix of people and personalities in selected candidates
-* Indications were that we got a good feel for how much people wanted to work at MYOB
+* Indications were that we got a good feel for how much people wanted to work at our company

 Con's included:
 * Hard to compare between candidates.
 Because different people have interviewed different candidates it's hard to compare.
 Someone that has higher standards / criteria may rank their candidate lower than someone else
 * Didn't see much value in the collaboration activity.
 Candidates know they are being observed, having a collaboration game for 2 hours is not enough for people to stop posing so you really don't know how good someone is at collaboration
 * Didn't really get a feel for how passionate people were.
-Passion is a very ambigous word.
-In my opinion most people when asked how passionate they are about something will tell you they are very passionate... especially if it leads to a job.
+Passion is a very ambiguous word.
+In my opinion most people when asked how passionate they are about something will tell you they are very passionate especially if it leads to a job.
 * Have to interview in groups.
-With the lego simulation this puts you down the road that you need to interview with a group of people.
+With the Lego simulation this puts you down the road that you need to interview with a group of people.
 Great candidates are not always available at the same time.
-Restricting yourself to only being able to interview as a large group can potentiall filter out some great candidates.
+Restricting yourself to only being able to interview as a large group can potentially filter out some great candidates.

 ## Iteration 2 - The individual approach

-### What are we looking for in a great candiate?
+### What are we looking for in a great candidate?

 After our first intake we re-evaluated what were were looking for in a great candidate.
 We came up with the following: